 2. Non-Asian (Australian, New Zealander, European, American) are finding it easier to make friend with people whom official language is English.

 I notice this situation in my class.
 When we have group assignment, they will try to get another non-Asian to be part of the group.
-Sometimes I think it’s unfair because I want to be chosen as part of the group.
-The reason is as simple as loving the dynamic of working with people from different background and nationality.
-I want to know how it feels working with those American/ European/ Australian!
+Sometimes I think it’s unfair because I want to be chosen as part of their group.
+My reason is as simple as because I love the dynamic of working with people from different background and nationality.
+I want to know how it feels working with American/ European/ Australian!
 But I can’t get inside ‘their circle’.
-Sometimes I feel these people are actually the ones who are feeling intimidated with the uprising and domination of Asian people.
-That’s probably why they made this invisible line of not getting really close with the Asian.
+Sometimes I feel these people are actually the ones who are feeling intimidated with the ‘uprising’ and the domination of Asian people.
+That’s probably why they made this invisible line to keep their distance from the Asians.

 3. I feel more comfortable not being in the same group of Indonesian.

 I am kinda weird, I celebrate the fact that there is no Indonesian students in my class.
 I know some of Indonesians in the campus, but I am not really close to them (oh well, there’s an exception for my office mates who are also pursuing their master degree in Monash.
 They are the best!
 Guy friends are far from any drama and I love it!)
 So yeah, I don’t really have good Indonesian friends in my campus and I really don’t mind.
 I enjoy it :-)

 4. It’s easier to make friend with Asian (Chinese not included)!